These Sticky Balsamic Glazed Chicken Drumsticks are so moreish! They’re sweet, savoury, sticky and full of flavour.

 I hope you love this recipe!
 If you share any pics of it online, please feel free to tag me in them.
 You can find me pretty much everywhere as @hedgecomber.

 And if you’d like to find some more easy, one-pot meal ideas check out my other recipes here: Sheet Pan Recipes.

 - 75 ml balsamic vinegar

-When you come to serve, I would recommend you leave them in the tray for people to help themselves to as there will be an incredible layer of that sticky goo that would be sinful to let go to waste.
+When the cooking time is up, I recommend leaving the drumsticks in the tray for people to help themselves to as there will be an incredible layer of that sticky goo that would be sinful to let go to waste.

 Serve with beer or crusty bread and salads.